royfrancis/shiny-planner/README.md

-# Calendar Plot
+# Calendar

-This is an R shiny app to create calendar plot using ggplot2.
+This is an R shiny app to create a calendar using ggplot2.

 ![](preview.png)